A woman with blonde hair smiling outdoors in a park setting.

 Advanced Trainings

-• Certificate from Somatic Experiencing Practitioner (SEP)
+• Certified Somatic Experiencing Practitioner (SEP)

 • Cognitive Behavioral Therapy for Psychosis (CBTp)